divvun/kbdgen-archived/README.rst

 The following targets are currently supported by ``kbdgen``:

--  Android (built on Linux or OS X)
+-  Android (built on Linux or macOS)
--  iOS (built on OS X)
+-  iOS (built on macOS)
 -  Windows 7 and later (source generated on any OS, built on Windows)
--  OS X (built on OS X)
+-  macOS (built on macOS)
 -  X11 (built on any OS)
 -  SVG (built on any OS)

-The code is known to run well on OS X and Linux.
+The code is known to run well on macOS and Linux.
 Different generators have different OS requirements as specified in their documentation.

 Patches to extend support more broadly and add further targets are